Narrative music video for Flora Falls about invisible longing and meddling angels.

 This visual call sheet, essentially, proved helpful in more ways that one: the actors and musicians helped me keep track of the various moving parts – props, continuity, setups and payoffs.
 Speaking of colours: the designers creating the band’s artwork had already devised a colour scheme and visual motifs for branding across all media (which would later guide our wardrobe, prop, and grading choices):

 Caravan Park: perhaps my most complicated one-man-crew shoot to date.
 This indoor caravan park location in Berlin-Neukölln functioned as a film set I didn’t have to build: the aesthetics of an exterior location, without the inconvenience.
-To make the best use of the limited timeframe for both the actors and the location, I pre-lit three scenes, all in fake perpetual “sunset”, then shuffled actors between scenes to get our jigsaw puzzle piece coverage…
+To make the best use of the limited timeframe for both the actors and the location, I pre-lit three scenes, each with its own fake perpetual “sunset” look, then shuffled actors between scenes to get our jigsaw puzzle piece coverage…

 … all while making a point of showing the actors certain takes, right there in the moment, so they could see what i could see, and adjust their performances, play “into” the camera as it were:

 Roller Skating: this scene was largely improvised on the spot, in close collaboration with the performers.
-Thanks to illness, my original plan for this day had to be thrown out – and instead of devising another jigsaw puzzle shot list like i had for the caravan park shoot, we instead devised a single-take centrepiece, around which pickups and inserts would be captured for use, if necessary, in the final edit:
+Thanks to illness, my original plan for this day had to be thrown out.
+To save time and sanity, instead of mapping out another jigsaw puzzle shot list like i had for the caravan park shoot, we devised a single-take centrepiece, around which pickups and inserts would be captured for use, if necessary, in the final edit: